 - Several small new library features (string extensions, synchronized streams, …)

-Nicolai Josuttis is well in the community for his authoritative books and talks.
+Nicolai Josuttis is well-known in the community for his authoritative books and talks.
 For more than 20 years he has been a member of the C++ Standard Committee.
 He is the author of several worldwide best-sellers, including:

 - C++20: The Complete Guide (draft available)